Killpit/devops-projects/devops-detailed-notes/kubernetes-notes/kubernetes-architecture.md

 - Kubernetes checks for and deletes objects that no longer have owner references.
 - When you delete an object, you can control whether Kubernetes deletes the object's dependents automatically, in a process called cascading deletion.

+##### Foreground Cascading Deletion

+- The owner object you're deleting first enters a deletion in progress state.
+In this state, the following happens to the owner object:

+    - The Kubernetes API server sets the object's """metadata.deletionTimestamp""" field to the time the object was marked for deletion
+    - The Kubernetes API server also sets the """metadata.finalizers""" field to """foregroundDeletion"""
+    - The object remains visible through the Kubernetes API until the deletion process is complete

+- After the owner object enters the deletion in progress state, the controller deletes the dependents.
+After deleting all the dependent objects, the controller deletes the owner object.
+At this point, the object is no longer visible in the Kubernetes API.

+- During foreground cascading deletion, the only dependents that block owner deletion are those that have the """ownerReference.blockOwnerDeletion = true""" field.

+##### Background cascading deletion

+- The Kubernetes API server deletes the owner object immediately and the controller cleans up the dependent objects in the background.
+By default, Kubernetes uses background cascading deletion unless you manually use foreground deletion or choose to orphan the deployment objects.

+##### Orphaned Dependents

+- When Kubernetes deletes an owner object, the dependents left behind are called orphan objects.
+By default, Kubernetes deletes dependent objects.

+#### Garbage Collection of Unused Containers and Images

+- Kubelet performs garbage collection on unused images every five minutes and on unused containers every minute.
+You should avoid using external garbage collection tools, as these can break the kubelet behavior and remove containers that should exist.
+- To configure options for unused container and image garbage collection, tune the kubelet using a configuration file and change the parameters related to garbage collection using the KubeletConfiguration resource type.

+#### Container Image Lifecycle

+- Kubernetes manages the lifecycle of all images through its image manager, which is part of the kubelet, with the cooperation of cadvisor.
+The kubelet considers the following disk usage limits when making garbage collection decisions:

+    - """HighThresholdPercent"""
+    - """LowThresholdPercent"""

+- Disk usage above the configured """HighThresholdPercent""" value triggers garbage collection, which deletes images in order based on the last time they were used, starting with the oldest first.
+- Kubelet deletes images until disk usage reaches the """LowThresholdPercent""" value.

+#### Container Garbage Collection

+- Kubelet garbage collects unused containers based on the following variables:

+    - """MinAge""": the minimum age at which the kubelet can garbage collect a container.
+Disable by setting to 0.
+    - """MaxPerPodContainer""": the maximum number of dead containers each Pod can have.
+Disable by setting to less than """0""".
+    - """MaxContainers""": the maximum number of dead containers the cluster can have.
+Disable by setting to less than """0""".

+### Mixed Version Proxy

+- Kubernetes 1.28 includes an alpha feature that lets an API server proxy as a resource requests to other peer API services.
+Useful where there are multiple API servers running different versions of Kubernetes in one cluster.
+- This enables cluster administrators to configure highly available clusters that can be upgraded more safely, by directing resource requests (made during the upgrade) to the correct kube-apiserver.
+That proxying prevents users from seeing unexpected 404 Not Found errors that stem from the upgrade process.

 ## References